Microplastics in the Environment and in the Human Body

 Microplastics have been found in some of the foods and drinks that we ingest.
 This may not mean that they are present in these items everywhere in the world, but on the other hand contamination of the items may be widespread.
 More testing is needed.

 Microplastic particles have been found in the tissues of fish and shellfish species that are sold in stores and markets.
-Sea salt containing microplastic has been found in the United States, the United Kingdom, France, Spain, and China.
+A 2018 study of 39 brands of salt produced in North and South America, Europe, Africa, or Asia found that 36 of them were contaminated by microplastic.

 In 2017, samples of tap water from different countries were analyzed.
 83% of the samples contained plastic fibres.
 A smaller study in Ireland found microplastic in tap water from that country.
-In 2014, a pair of scientists found that microplastics were present in all of the twenty-four samples of German beers that they tested.
-The plastic consisted of grains, fragments, and fibres.
+In 2014, a pair of scientists found that microplastic particles were present in all of the twenty-four samples of German beers that they tested.
+The material existed in the form of grains, fragments, and fibres.

 Leaching and Sorption